Join us May 7-8, 2026!

 The ceremony is expected to last approximately one and a half hours.

-Yes, a mandatory Commencement rehearsal for seniors is scheduled for Wednesday, May 14, 2025, at 2 p.m. on Shellenberger Field.
-Immediately afterward, the Senior Class Photo will be taken.
+Yes, a mandatory Commencement rehearsal for seniors is scheduled for Wednesday, May 6, 2026, at 2 p.m., starting at Turner Gymnasium.
+Immediately afterward, the Senior Class Photo will be taken on Shellenberger Field.

 Guests are asked to enter the main entrance on Lakeside Drive.
 Parking for individuals with disabilities or limited mobility is available near Shellenberger Field, with directions provided by security at the main entrance.
 Additional parking details and maps are available on the University’s website.